LearnLib/alex/documentation/src/main/docs/contents/user-manual/learning/README.md

 ![Resuming 3](./assets/resuming-3.jpg)

+#### Adding new input symbols

-You can even add additional input symbols that should be included in the next iteration of the learning process by selecting them in <span class="label">4</span>.
+You can add additional input symbols that should be included in the next iteration of a learning process.
+This allows an incremental model construction.
+In order to do so

+1. Resume a learning process
+2. In the right sidebar, open the tab **Symbols**
+3. Select the symbols that you want to add.
+   Symbols that are already included in the model are ignored
+4. Click the **Resume**-button.
+   For each new symbol, a new step is generated and finally, an equivalence test is performed.

 ## Test generation

+ALEX allows you to generate test suites from a learned model automatically according to certain strategies, since each path of the model corresponds to a test case.
+For that purpose:

 1. Open any learned model
 2. Switch to the testing view by selecting the **Tests** item form the select menu on the top right

+We differentiate between automated and manual test generation strategies.
-Then, one option is select sequences to generate a test case from manually:
+One option is select sequences to generate a test case from manually:

 3. Click the labels on the model in the corresponding order.
    The sequence appears in the **Generate test case** widget.